dani33339/Travel-Advice/readme.txt

 pip install django-crispy-forms

+pip install whitenoise
+-With a couple of lines of config WhiteNoise allows your web app to serve its own static files

 after the installation of the pip's you need to write the following command in your terminal :

 python manage.py runserver